TheAngryByrd/FsLibLog/README.md

         logger.info(
             // Generates a message template via a specific string intepolation syntax.
             // Add the name of the property after the expression
-            // for example: "person" will be logged as "user" and "reservationDate" as "reservationDate" Log.setMessageI $"The user {person:User} has requested a reservation date of {reservationDate:ReservationDate} " )
+            // for example: "person" will be logged as "User" and "reservationDate" as "ReservationDate" Log.setMessageI $"The user {person:User} has requested a reservation date of {reservationDate:ReservationDate} " )